michaeldimchuk/pyvial/README.md

 You can now deploy the project with `serverless deploy`.

 ### Current Request
-The current request is tracked within a contextual object that wraps the lambda request.
+The current request is tracked within a contextual object that wraps the lambda request, and can be accessed through the `vial.request` module.
+The `request.get()` function is only available during a lambda request, and will raise an error if called outside of one.
 It can be accessed like so:
 ```
 from vial import request
 from vial.app import Vial